LDN PFF FAQ

 The audio description should consists solely of a voice recording (containing no film sound) that, in the gaps between dialogue in the film, describes what’s showing on-screen to our blind and visually impaired audience members.

-For a film to be considered for screening, both the subtitle and the audio description must be made available to us by March 1st.
+For a film to be considered for screening, both the subtitle and the audio description must be made available to us.

 How do I know when the programme is out?

 We will email everyone on our mailing list, post it on facebook, twitter, instagram and all other social media platforms we use.
 Please do not ask us to personally send you an email about the programme or what is happening at the festival.

 I am from the media.
 Can I get a free pass to cover the festival?

 No. If you’d like to cover the festival, please buy a pass like everyone else.
 We are very small and giving away tickets to the media is not something we can do at the moment.